The Evidence Base

 Evidence-Based Curriculum

-‘Evidence-based practice’ means a practice or treatment, “that has been scientifically tested and subjected to clinical judgment and determined to be appropriate for the treatment of a given individual, population, or problem area.”
-(1)
+‘Evidence-based practice’ means a practice or treatment, or set of tools, “that has been scientifically tested and subjected to expert of clinical judgment and determined to be appropriate for the intervention or treatment of a given individual, population, or problem area.”

 Evidence-based and best practices occur at the intersection of three equal considerations:

-The R1 Learning System and curriculum are derived from the best research evidence and constructed with flexibility to allow practitioners to adapt them to their own clinical experience and specific considerations of their populations and settings.
-Below are a selection of research evidence in several core areas:
+The R1 Learning System and curriculum are derived from the best research evidence and constructed with flexibility to allow practitioners to adapt them to their role, knowledge, skill, experience, and specific considerations of their populations and settings.
+Below you will find a selection of research evidence in several core areas.

 Evidence-Based Practices